anisbet/watcher/README.md

 * You can append commands in a long list if you like because watcher only obeys the last non-commented command.
 In a panic you can clobber or append a command to the watcher.cmd file.

 ## watcher directory
-A watcher directory is created in the directory to be watched. watcher.sh looks for a watcher.cmd file there, and will record its pid and child process pids in watcher/locks.
+A watcher directory is created in the directory to be watched. watcher.sh looks for a watcher.cmd file there, will keep track of child process with watcher/locks, and log watcher activities in watcher/watcher.log.

 ## Helper application
 Watcher will call --app with each new file discovered as an argument.
 That application is responsible for moving or renaming the files if you want to avoid watcher from re-processing the new files.